refinedev/refine/documentation/tutorial/next-steps/cli/react-router/material-ui/index.md

 <VideoInView src="https://refine.ams3.cdn.digitaloceanspaces.com/assets/tutorial/webm/add-resource.webm" playsInline loop autoPlay muted />

-We can use the `add` command to create a new provider, with available provider options including:
+We can use the `add provider` command to create new providers, with available provider options including:

 - Auth Provider to handle authentication,
 - Data Provider to handle data fetching and mutations,